quil/quil/README.md

 For more detailed instructions [head over to the wiki](https://github.com/quil/quil/wiki/Installing).

-**Please Note:** In order to use the OpenGL features, you need to be using Leiningen 2.x.

 ## Getting Started

 Using Quil is as easy as eating chocolate digestives.
 You just need to grok three basic concepts: